from £57 /night help

 Cottage | 2 bedrooms | sleeps 5

-For the latest information and online booking please check our own website at www.grovecottages. com.
+FOR THE LATEST INFO and online booking please check our own website at www.grovecottages. com.
+Click the link on the right just below our phone number!

 High Grove is a magnificently spacious 3 storey cottage, situated at the end of the stone barn.
 There are fanstastic views to Kirkstone Pass, Red Screes and the Langdale Valley.
 The property has undergone a sympathetic conversion leaving the majority of stone walls and original timbers on show.
 The front door leads into the flag floored cloakroom with steps up to the inner hall, off which are one double and one twin-bedded room, both with lots of character and pine furniture.
 A shared bathroom (adjoined to both bedrooms) completes the picture downstairs.
 The kitchen, dining and living spaces all occupy the stunning open-plan first floor.
 Quality craftsmanship is on show everywhere, from the hand built kitchen (which features modern conveniences such as a dishwasher) to the solid pine furniture and flooring.
 A large flat screen Satellite TV with DVD and wireless internet access are on hand to while away the hours, and a more traditional selection of books and games are kept as an alternative to the x-box.
 The the open mezzanine 3rd floor provides even more space to chill out and take in the views, and can also sleep a 5th guest if required.
 High Grove is the ideal choice for those who value spacious, high quality accommodation for their Lakeland stay.